IPP 2 – Use and Disclosure

 Not for publication in a form that identifies any particular individual

-To use and disclose personal information under 2.1(c), organisations must ensure the research or statistical work is not for publication in a form that identifies any particular individual.
+To use and disclose personal information under IPP 2.1(c), organisations must ensure the research or statistical work is not for publication in a form that identifies any particular individual.
 This means organisations should de-identify personal information prior to publication to ensure published material does not contain personal information.
 Organisations should not consider de-identification as a final end state.
 Instead, organisations should always consider the possibility of re-identification, especially when data is drawn from small communities or data sets.
-For more information, see ‘De-identification’ in Key Concepts.
+For more information, see ‘De-identified information’ in Key Concepts.

 ‘Impracticable’ to seek consent